lando/lando/docs/config/drupal6.md

     vhosts: SEE BELOW
 ```

-Note that if the above config options are not enough all Lando recipes can be further [extended and overriden](./../config/recipes.md#extending-and-overriding-recipes).
+Note that if the above config options are not enough, all Lando recipes can be further [extended and overriden](./../config/recipes.md#extending-and-overriding-recipes).

 ### Choosing a php version

 You can set `php` to any version that is available in our [php service](./php.md).
 However, you should consult the [Drupal requirements](https://www.drupal.org/docs/7/system-requirements/php-requirements) to make sure that version is actually supported by Drupal 6 itself.

-Here is the [recipe config](./../config/recipes.md#config) to set the Drupal 6 recipe to use `php` version `7.1`
+The [recipe config](./../config/recipes.md#config) to set the Drupal 6 recipe to use `php` version `7.1` is shown below:

 ```yaml
 recipe: drupal6